znkbnk/React-20-Habit/README.md

 Step 5: Modify HabitList.js file:

-In you HabitList.js file change from setCompletedHabits to setHabits.
+In you HabitList.js file change from updateHabit to setHabits.
 This change impacts how habits are updated within the handleCompleteClick function.